“Too many of us are not living our dreams because we are living our fears” – Les Brown.

 A Little About This Confused Money!

 Money!
 Everybody needs this, nobody says no to it.
-I do not have any savings so I was really worried on how to carry on with my decision, which is when LIC(my insurance) hit my mind.
-I have decided to withdraw the insurance amount to fund my travels for few months, yeah of course, including you, lot of people called me crazy.
+I do not have any savings so I was really worried about how to carry on with my decision, which is when LIC(my insurance) hit my mind.
+I have decided to withdraw the insurance amount to fund my travels for few months, yeah, of course, including you, a lot of people called me crazy.
 I have already decided to risk my life so I thought it doesn’t make sense to secure my “risky life” with the insurance.

 Now where to go, what to do, how many days or months, what do I do with more than 2 wardrobes of clothes and accessories, I still do not know.
 All I know is my decision is firm and I am quitting my job and I am ready to step out of my comfort zone.
 (About going with LIC amount, think as many times as you want and decide)

 I am still scared, very scared of this decision.
 I have sleepless nights, heartbeats even faster than it should, the mind goes blank with absolutely no thoughts on what I would be doing but when I think of the job that I am doing and when I know I wouldn’t be liking to do it again!
 I also know if I don’t quit now, I would never do and end up regretting my entire life that I had a chance once and blew it!
 I would rather take the risk than sit and crib in my cubicle!

 Even now while writing this it still scares me, what if I have to come back again and do all of this which I have been whining about!
 But somewhere something screams that I at least tried, yes I at least tried to do what I like to do!
 Although traveling and doing something related to travel has always been on the top list, I didn’t want to take a chance by starting with the travel blog initially as I wasn’t sure how long can I sustain with writing as my attention span is too less towards writing and reading.
 I am still surprised on how I am still holding to write for this long!
 The best surprises you get in your life can be by only you, isn’t it?